 #1 Take advantage of sales on electronics, printers, and other items that aren’t typically seen as “classroom supplies.”
-These items are almost always on sale and/or tax free.

 A few other things you might consider are technology needs like an ipad or computer.
 Apple participates in the tax free weekends AND they offer an educator’s discount which is available to homeschool families.
 Also, don’t forget shoes, clothes, backpacks, and water bottles that you might use for co-ops or sports.
 And hit up the college dorm aisles for inexpensive storage solutions for your school room.